prabhakarrana/Udacity-Self-Driving-Car/CarND-Behavioral-Cloning-P3/writeup.md

 Fully connected: neurons: 1 (output)

 As per the NVIDIA model, the convolution layers are meant to handle feature engineering and the fully connected layer for predicting the steering angle.
-The below is a model summary output from the Keras
+The below is a model summary output from the Keras:

 ![alt text][image1]

 #### 2. Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting (model.py lines 21).